 Germans have a long traditional history of treasuring their famous 4 o’clock coffee hour.
-This video features 8 German cake classics that you need to try.
+This article features German cake classics that you need to try.
 If you are not planning a trip to Germany soon, just bake one of these specialties by yourself.
-You will find a recipe on our website.
+You will find the recipes on our website.

 No. 1 – German Apple Cake – Apfelkuchen

 One of the most popular cakes in Germany are all kinds of variations of apple cakes.
 If you are invited to a German Kaffeeklatsch, the chances are high that you will be served a wonderful moist and aromatic slice of homemade German apple cake.

 No. 2 – German Cheese Cake – Käsekuchen